Blinken meets Jordan's king and foreign minister on Mideast push to keep Gaza war from spreading

 Blinken’s visit comes as developments in Lebanon, northern Israel, the Red Sea and Iraq have put intense strains on what had been a modestly successful U.S. push to prevent a regional conflagration since Hamas attacked Israel on Oct.
 7, and as international criticism of Israel’s military operation mounts.

-From Jordan, Blinken will travel to Qatar and the United Arab Emirates on Sunday and Saudi Arabia on Monday.
+From Jordan, Blinken traveled to Qatar and will continue on to the United Arab Emirates on Sunday evening and Saudi Arabia on Monday.
 He will then visit Israel and the West Bank on Tuesday and Wednesday before wrapping up the trip in Egypt.

 “These are not necessarily easy conversations,” he said in Greece.
 “There are different perspectives, different needs, different requirements, but it is vital that we engage in this diplomacy now both for the sake of Gaza itself and more broadly the sake of the future for Israelis and Palestinians and for the region as a whole.”